quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 # IANA Considerations

-This document registers a new entry in the "qlog event schema URIs" registry.
+This document registers a new entry in the "qlog event schema URIs" registry (created in {{Section 15 of QLOG-MAIN}}).

 Event schema URI:
 : urn:ietf:params:qlog:events:http3